GDHadeel/ROS-Noetic-ROS2-Foxy-on-Ubuntu-20.04/README.md

 # ROS-Noetic-ROS2-Foxy-on-Ubuntu-20.04

+# Task 1: Installing ROS Noetic and ROS2 Foxy on Ubuntu 20.04

 ## Description
 This repository provides detailed guidelines for installing ROS Noetic and ROS2 Foxy on Ubuntu 20.04.
 By following these steps, you can establish a robust development environment for your robotics projects.